Perfect Your Time Management Techniques

 These people are energised by deadlines and will get a lot done.
 Being clear on what needs to be done is important as they work well with structure.
-The risk is that in their enthusiasm to get a lot done, they will miss things.
-Drop things.
-Accuracy will reduce.
-The phrase to help these people is ‘Less haste, more speed’.
-Take a little more time to check their work will save time in the future.
+The risk is that in their enthusiasm to get a lot done, they will miss things, drop things and their accuracy will reduce.
+The phrase to help these people is ‘Less haste, more speed.’
+Taking a little more time to check their work will save time in the future.

-- better life balance – better time management will get you home on time.
+- Better life balance – better skills in time management will get you home on time.

-- more money at work – better time management will get you promoted.
+- More money at work – better time management skills will get you promoted.

-- to go to the gym – better time management will help you get fit.
+- To go to the gym – better skills in time management will help you get fit.

-I am a huge fan of any time management & time-saving tips, like ‘67 Time Management Tips to Quickly Increase Your Productivity’, or books like ‘Eat That Frog’, or blogs, such as ‘Perfect Time-Based Productivity’, or these 1 minute Time Management tips videos.
+I am a huge fan of any time management & time-saving tips, like ‘67 Time Management Tips to Quickly Increase Your Productivity,’ or books like ‘Eat That Frog,’ or blogs, such as ‘Perfect Time-Based Productivity,’ or 1 Minute Time Management Tips videos.

-I find that following organisational plans like the one below also helps with my time management.
-A tidy, organised and efficient workspace saves time – and often my sanity too – from no longer misplacing important files amongst the clutter!
+I find that following organisational plans like the one below also help with my time management.
+A tidy, organised, and efficient workspace saves time – and often my sanity too – from no longer misplacing important files amongst the clutter!